 Arranging for appropriate externship varies from site to site.
 Most have formal application procedures and some require interviews.
 Letters of recommendation may be required.
 Students should meet with their advisor the fall before Externship to explore placement options.
-Once a Clinical Externship is accepted, the student must complete and submit an Externship Proposal Form to the University Externship Supervisor (See Appendix G).
+Once a Clinical Externship is accepted, the student must complete and submit an Externship Proposal Form to the University Externship Supervisor (See Appendix J) and an Externship Site Agreement Form (See Appendix K).